COVID-19 Pandemic

 Prevention

-There are currently no vaccines available to protect against this virus.
 The New York State Department of Health (DOH) recommends the following ways to minimize the spread of all respiratory viruses, including 2019-nCoV:

 • Wear a mask when you cannot social distance (stay six feet apart).